digiaonline/react-boilerplate/docs/01-coding-conventions.md

 ### Static keyword

 Use [Static keyword](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/static)
-instead of the traditional `Todo.staticMethod` syntax.
+instead of the traditional `Todo.staticMethod` syntax because it will allow you to contain all code related to particular class inside the class itself.

 **Do**